yssolk9102/kwk-virtual-curriculum-4/swift-ios/projects/el-2021/index.md

 ### Submission

 Here's how it will work:
-- You'll submit [this Google Form]().
+- You'll submit [this Airtable Form](https://airtable.com/shrcOApM5wBWBiHki).
 It will ask you to include:
   - Screenshots and a screen recording of your app being used
-  - Link to the GitHub repository that holds your final code
+  - Link to the GitHub repository that holds your final code (please note, you'll learn this on the second Tuesday of camps)
   - Your responses to a few questions about your process, design, and rationale for decisions you made!
-- Submission deadline: Wednesday evening your second week of camp at 8pm local time
+- Submission deadline: Thursday evening your second week of camp at 8pm local time

 Karlie and the Estée Lauder team can't wait to see what you submit!